ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~
 {: #sampleURNUUID title='Example URN UUID'}

+There many other ways to define a UUID format some select methods are detailed below.
+Please note that this is not an exhaustive list and is only provided for informational purposes.

+{: spacing="compact"}

+- Some UUID implementations, such as those found in {{Python}} and {{Microsoft}}, will output UUID with the string format, including dashes, enclosed in curly braces.
+- {{X667}} provides UUID format definitions for use of UUID with an OID.
+- The legacy {{IBM_NCS}} implementation produces a unique UUID format compatible with Variant 0xx of {{table1}}

 ## Variant Field {#variant_field}

 The variant field determines the layout of the UUID.
 That is, the